How COVID-19 Will Change the Way We Do Business, According to a Business Owner

 Bottom line, this is not a moment to cut costs, but a time to shift investment into a structured digital strategy.
 It’s time to explore in new areas, new technologies, new sources of data, and new streams of revenue.
 There will be a lot of opportunities ahead for companies that act now.

-The new BC/AC for Marketing is here, and no one will forget the "Before Corona" and "After Corona" meaning.
+The new BC/AC for Digital Marketing is here, and no one will forget the "Before Corona" and "After Corona" meaning.
 Probably not even the religious.